 Does your lower back keep you up at night?
-Try some yoga for lower back pain and feel the relief—it’s as easy as a stretch!
+Try some yoga for lower-back pain — it’s as easy as three gentle poses.

 - Start with your back to the mat and feet straight out in front of you.
 Keep your arms by your sides and pull your legs up to form an “L” or 90-degree angle shape.